storesafe/cordova-sqlcipher-adapter/README.md

 ## Highlights

-- This version connects to [sqlcipher](https://www.zetetic.net/sqlcipher/).
+- This version connects to [SQLCipher](https://www.zetetic.net/sqlcipher/).
 - Drop-in replacement for HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/): the only change should be to replace the static `window.openDatabase()` factory call with `window.sqlitePlugin.openDatabase()`, with parameters as documented below.
 - Failure-safe nested transactions with batch processing optimizations (according to HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/))
 - As described in [this posting](http://brodyspark.blogspot.com/2012/12/cordovaphonegap-sqlite-plugins-offer.html):
   - Keeps sqlite database in a user data location that is known; can be reconfigured (iOS version); and synchronized to iCloud by default (iOS version; can be disabled as described below).
   - No 5MB maximum, more information at: http://www.sqlite.org/limits.html
 - This project is self-contained: no dependencies on other plugins such as cordova-plugin-file
+- Windows 8.1/Windows Phone 8.1/Windows 10 version uses the performant C++ [doo / SQLite3-WinRT](https://github.com/doo/SQLite3-WinRT) component.
 - Intellectual property:
   - All source code is tracked to the original author in git
   - Major authors are tracked in AUTHORS.md